prijs/pri/readme.md

   <p>

-  After install `pri`, tslint has been installed, and after run `pri init`, `tslint.json` will be automatic created.
+  After the `pri` is installed, the tslint will take effect automatically.

   </p>